Key Takeaways

 Defective products

 According to the U.S. Consumer Product Safety Commission, burns from defective products are a leading injury in the United States.
-Each year, about 22,500 hospitalizations are caused by product-related burns.
-These injuries can result from several factors, including faulty wiring, improperly installed appliances, and defective consumer products.
+In 2021, an estimated 193,450 emergency room visits were caused by consumer product-related burns.
+These injuries can result from several factors, including dangerously designed, defectively manufactured, or improperly installed or repaired consumer products and appliances.
+Burns can also result when consumer goods do not include instructions detailing the correct usage or potential risks to the user.

 Landlord negligence

-Each year, tenants are injured in house fires caused by landlord negligence.
+Every year, tenants in residential and commercial buildings are injured in fires caused by landlord negligence.
 For example, many landlords fail to install smoke detectors or ensure they are working correctly.
 Tenants may not receive proper instructions on using fire extinguishers or escaping safely in the event of a fire.
-Faulty electrical wiring and defective appliances can also lead to fires.
+Faulty electrical wiring in the building and defective appliances supplied by the landlord can also lead to fires.

-Fires are common in industries where workers are handling hot or dangerous materials.
+Burns are common in industries where workers are handling hot or dangerous materials, such as the construction, manufacturing, electric power, and mining industries.
 These can occur when workers are:

 • Welding